Summary of updates to the guidance

 On receiving a notification, medical officers of health should immediately notify the Director of Public Health, Ministry of Health.

-If the case may have been acquired in New Zealand, the Ministry of Health will notify the appropriate staff in the Ministry for Primary Industries and the Department of Labour (if the exposure is employment-related) so that further investigation of the source can be undertaken.
+If the case may have been acquired in New Zealand, the Health New Zealand will notify the appropriate staff in the Ministry for Primary Industries and the Ministry of Business, Innovation and Employment (if the exposure is employment-related) so that further investigation of the source can be undertaken.

 Further information